mehulagg/gitlab/doc/administration/packages/container_registry.md

 - [Use a completely separate domain](#configure-container-registry-under-its-own-domain) with a new TLS certificate for that domain.

-Because the container Registry requires a TLS certificate, in the end it all boils down to how easy or pricey it is to get a new one.
+Because the Container Registry requires a TLS certificate, cost may be a factor.

 Take this into consideration before configuring the Container Registry for the first time.